Rudrashtakam

-The devotional hymn "Rudrashtakam" appears in the Uttara Kand of the celebrated Ram Charit Manas, where the sage Lomasha composed the hymn to propitiate Lord Shiva.
-His main purpose was to set his pupil free from the curse of Shiva.
-He succeeded and asked also a second boon (devotion for himself).
-His pupil would be the bird ' Kaga-Bhusundi' in a next life, a devotee of Shri Rama and an excellent teller of the life story of Shri Rama.
+Rudrashtakam appears in the Uttara Kand of the Ramcharitmanas, where the sage Lomasha composed the hymn to invoke the energy of Shiva.

-The Ashtakam is in reverence to Rudra, though the context pertains to the Shiva, the post-Vedic form of Rudra.

 This is composed in Bhujangaprayāt chhanda and Jagati meter which consists of 12 letters in each of the four stages having only YAGANA four times in single verse consists of 48 letters.

-Bhujanga means snake and Prayāt means movement

-The Rudrashtakam is lucid and simple in style and plays an instrumental role in the Shaiva traditions.

 Poetry

 The term "Astakam" is derived from the Sanskrit word aṣṭan, meaning "eight".
 An astakam is made up of eight stanzas.

 In Rudrashtakam, each stanza is written in Jagati meter, and hence contains 48 syllables per stanza.
 Each line is written in the Bhujangaprayāt chhand, containing four groups of light-heavy-heavy syllables (।ऽऽ ।ऽऽ ।ऽऽ ।ऽऽ).

 An astakam belong to the genre of lyric poetry, which tends to be short, extremely melodic, and contemplative.
 It reflects and portrays the poet's own feelings, states of mind, and perceptions about the theme or character in the Astakam.